 The 2006 I-70/32nd Ave.
 Environmental Assessment (EA) and 2007 Finding of No Significant Impact (FONSI) contemplated full build-out of all commercial development and transportation improvements in this area.
 In 2014, the City and a different prospective developer began the process of looking at the site from a phased approach, determining transportation improvements necessary as smaller pieces of commercial development are constructed.
 As a result, a re-evaluation of the EA based on this phased approach was recently completed and approved by Colorado Department of Transportation (CDOT) and the Federal Highway Administration (FWHA).

 On December 9, 2014, an Open House/Informational Meeting was held at the Wheat Ridge Recreation Center to give an update on the progress of a traffic study being conducted for possible future development of the area bounded by I-70, SH-58, 32nd Ave. and McIntyre St.

-In the Spring and Summer of 2018, the City Council approved a Specific Development Plan (SDP) in addition to a Subdivision Plat to create new lot lines.
+for the property and subsequently, in the spring and summer of 2018, the City Council approved a subdivision plat to create new lot lines.
 The Council approved agreements between the City and Developer (Evergreen) and between the City and CDOT to provides logistics for the construction of roadway and infrastructure improvements to improve access and traffic growth.